hungh/masterpass/README.md

 IMPORTANT:
 ---------

+* Default admin access is root/password.
-* You must change root password (TODO:) before setting up and using this application.
+* You must change root password after first login.
 * All users passwords are hashed with bcrypt.
-* Each data entry (which is a user name and password pair) belonging to a login user is encrypted with password entry as key using BlowFish
+* Users' data is encrypted using BlowFish.
-* Default root password to enter the application is 'password', once you log in as root you must change your password.

 REQUIREMENTS:
 ------------

-* Python dev 3.4, to install on Debian environment:
+* You must have Python 3, bcrypt and pycrypto and pymongo installed, plus MongoDB for database.

+* On Ubuntu or other environments:

   $ sudo apt-get install python3.4-dev